niklasl/owlery/README.md

   - If new size of `g` is still `c`:
     - Break loop.
 * Serialize `g` as a regular RDF graph.

+## Example

+A simple Python version of the above:

+    $ python test/owlery.py test/rolification.ttl